 Scratch-resistant lenses are a particularly good choice for individuals who lead an active lifestyle or work in environments that expose their eyewear to potential damage.
 But they’re beneficial for anyone, as lenses can get scratched just from being handled, dropped, or tossed in a purse.

 Nothing is scratch-proof.
-Even with this coating, scratches are still possible, so it’s important to properly care for your glasses and to keep them in a case when you’re not wearing them.
-Click here to learn how to protect your glasses from scratches.
+Even with this coating, scratches are still possible, so it’s important to properly clean your glasses by protecting your glasses from scratches and keeping them in a case when you’re not wearing them.

 All Privé Revaux glasses come with scratch-resistant and impact-resistant lenses.